MariolaFilipiak/News-App/README.md

 # News App

 ##
 This is an easy  news app.
 I use TanStack Query and TypeScript.
 I use New York Times API.
-You can find categories and a search bar.
+You can find categories and a search bar.Additionally, I added a weather icon.
+You can changed the view and theme color.
 ## Demo
 https://mariolafilipiak.github.io/News-App/